mattgibson/moodle-block_ajax_marking/README.md

+## Please note: this plugin is no longer supported.

+Sadly, I just don't have time to keep up with the chages to core which keep breaking different parts of it.
+It really needs a full rewrite, but there's not going to be time for me to do that given my current commitments.

 Full documentation is available at: http://docs.moodle.org/en/Ajax_marking_block

 This block displays all of your marking from all of your courses in one place and allows you to